chebizarro/valadate/README.md

 See the [Wiki](https://github.com/chebizarro/valadate/wiki) for detailed instructions on installing and setting up your toolchain with Valadate.

-There are a number of sample projects in the [Examples](examples) directory which showcase Valadate's features and how to use it with different toolchains and platforms.
+There are a number of sample projects available [here](https://github.com/chebizarro/valadate-examples) which showcase Valadate's features and how to use it with different toolchains and platforms.
 More information can be found on the relevant [Wiki page](https://github.com/chebizarro/valadate/wiki).

+The Valadoc Reference Manual for the Vala API can be found [here](http://www.valadate.org/docs/valadoc/valadate/index.htm).

+The Gtk-Doc Reference Manual for the C API can be found [here](http://www.valadate.org/docs/gtkdoc/html/).

 ### Follow